yijunyu/demo-riskexplore/README.md

 ## Run

-./r examples/PIN
+./r examples/PIN 0 1

 where PIN is a DTMC prism model with the file extension ".pm", e.g., examples/PIN.pm.
+For optimising the utility function on probabilistic variables, providing that the additional constants are the impact of individual states in the rewards section in the PRISM model.

 ## Scenarios
 ### Numeric computatation